 The technical reports referred to above are subject to certain assumptions, qualifications and procedures described therein.
-Reference should be made to the full text of the technical reports, which have been filed with securities regulatory authorities pursuant to National Instrument 43-101 - Standards of Disclosure for Mineral Projects of the Canadian Securities Administrators ("NI 43-101") and are available for review under the Corporation's profile on SEDAR at www.sedar.com.
+Reference should be made to the full text of the technical reports, which have been filed with securities regulatory authorities pursuant to National Instrument 43-101 - Standards of Disclosure for Mineral Projects of the Canadian Securities Administrators ("NI 43-101") and are available for review under the Corporation's profile on SEDAR+ at www.sedarplus.ca.
 The McCoy-Cove Report, the Granite Creek Report, the Lone Tree Report and the Ruby Hill Report are not and shall not be deemed to be incorporated by reference in this AIF.

 Where appropriate, certain information contained in this AIF provides non-material updates or expansions upon the information contained in such technical reports.
-Any updates or expansions upon the scientific or technical information contained in such technical reports and any other scientific or technical information contained in this AIF was prepared by or under the supervision of Tim George, P.E.
-Mr. George is the Mine Operations Manager of the Corporation and a "qualified person" for the purposes of NI 43-101.
+Any updates or expansions upon the scientific or technical information contained in such technical reports and any other scientific or technical information contained in this AIF was prepared by or under the supervision of Tim George, P.E., Mine Operations Manager of the Corporation and Tyler Hill, C.P.G., Chief Geologist of the Corporation, both of whom are "qualified person" for the purposes of NI 43-101.